Destructible environment

 In video games, destructible environments or deformable terrains are environments that can be destroyed by the player.
 It may refer to any part of the environment, including terrain, buildings and other man-made structures.
 A game may feature destructible environments to demonstrate its graphical prowess, underscore the potency of the player character's given abilities, and/or require the player to leverage them to solve problems or discover new paths and/or secrets.

+History

 Early examples include the Taito shooter games Gun Fight (1975) and Space Invaders (1978), where the players could take cover behind destructible objects.
 An early example of a fully destructible environment can be found in Namco's 1982 game Dig Dug, in which the whole of each level is destructible, though enemies can usually only follow the player through a combination of pre-made tracks and paths made by the player.
 A similar game released that same year was Mr. Do! by Universal.
 In most games that feature destructible terrain, it is more common for only part of the environment to be destructible to prevent players from cutting their way directly to the goal.